Royal New Zealand Navy Band: The band today

 The band's drumline during the 171st commemorations of the signing of the Treaty of Waitangi, 5 February 2011.

-The band maintains a regular schedule of public duties in Auckland, the largest city in the country.
-Its rehearsal space at HMNZS Philonel is known as the "Narrow Neck".
+The Royal New Zealand Navy Band maintains a regular programme of ceremonial, military, and public duties throughout New Zealand, with a particular focus on the Auckland region.
+The band is based at HMNZS Philomel on Devonport Naval Base, where it rehearses in its purpose-built facility, known as the “Narrow Neck”.[5]
 The band has toured and performed at concerts and military tattoos in countries such as South Korea, Japan, Tonga, Canada, the United Kingdom, and the United States.